Leinbach/Linebaugh & Frey & Levering Genealogy

 Fact 1: picture of Wolfsville, MD, area;

-Below left is a picture of the St. James Reformed Church Cemetery, Wolfsville, Maryland, with the Catoctin Mountains to the west in the background.
+Below left is a picture of the St. James Reformed Church Cemetery, Wolfsville, Maryland, with South Mountain State Park in the background.
 A map showing Wolfsville, Frederick Co., MD, is at right.
 Graceham, the Moravian settlement where Elizabeth's mother and father lived and are buried, is northeast of Wolfsville.

 Children of Elizabeth Linebaugh and Hans Kuhn are: